sam-rice/sam-rice/README.md

 ### What I'm Looking For

 I'm currently looking for my first full-time role in tech as a Junior Software Developer.
 I'm hoping to join a team that values autonomy, where feeling a sense of ownership over one's work is the norm.
 As my work experience would suggest, I'm a highly visual learner/thinker, and I'm particularly excited by media and UI/UX design.
-But ultimately, I'm interested in any role that offers oppurtunities for growth and exposure to new technology.
+But ultimately, I'm interested in any role that offers opportunities for growth and exposure to new technology.

 ##